 The service will operate during normal office hours:

 9.30am-5.00pm [Irish Standard Time], Monday to Friday, until further notice.
-Emails received outside those hours will be dealt with on the next day of service.
+All emails will be replied to within a few working days following receipt.

 The email address for the service is: email@example.com